CompassionAI/data-registry/processed_datasets/84000-parallel-sentences-3-registers.card.md

 5. _folio-registers_: Entire translated folios from _84000-translations-tei_, segmented into registers with no concatenation.
 6. _dictionary_: Dictionary augmentation dataset with no concatenation.

-See the [root Hydra config file](https://github.com/CompassionAI/garland/blob/d02f16e0ad53513a70abd43b68ffd110f2d08bcb/cai_garland/data/parallel_dataset_prep.config/config.yaml) and the corresponding functions in [the preprocessing driver](https://github.com/CompassionAI/garland/blob/d02f16e0ad53513a70abd43b68ffd110f2d08bcb/cai_garland/data/parallel_dataset_prep.py) for the details of these datasets.
+See the [root Hydra config file](https://github.com/CompassionAI/garland/blob/aadd502bb08e1bac20794b26d91d5fd3f1e5a084/cai_garland/data/parallel_dataset_prep.config/config.yaml) and the corresponding functions in [the preprocessing driver](https://github.com/CompassionAI/garland/blob/aadd502bb08e1bac20794b26d91d5fd3f1e5a084/cai_garland/data/parallel_dataset_prep.py) for the details of these datasets.

 ## How to reproduce

 Just run "cai_garland.data.parallel_dataset_prep" with no arguments from the CompassionAI/garland repo.
 The commit SHA for the current version is:

+> aadd502bb08e1bac20794b26d91d5fd3f1e5a084

+The tokenizer is in the CompassionAI/manas repo, commit SHA:

-> d02f16e0ad53513a70abd43b68ffd110f2d08bcb
+> c8864943348ed821a4ddd11869d360158f54966b

 The preprocessing code is Hydra configured.
-The config files are can be found [in GitHub](https://github.com/CompassionAI/garland/tree/d02f16e0ad53513a70abd43b68ffd110f2d08bcb/cai_garland/data/parallel_dataset_prep.config).
+The config files are can be found [in GitHub](https://github.com/CompassionAI/garland/tree/aadd502bb08e1bac20794b26d91d5fd3f1e5a084/cai_garland/data/parallel_dataset_prep.config).

 ## Comments